gawainhewitt/CV/README.md

 London, UK • linkedin.com/in/gawainhewitt • 07817 317728 • gawain@gawainhewitt.co.uk <br>

-## CAREER HIGHLIGHTS
+## A brief introduction...

+I am a self starting and motivated creative <b>full stack software developer</b> with a passion for inventing, making and building new things.
+I am father to three children, a keen cook and I love to wild swim and spend time in nature.

+I have always worked in creative industrys, making music, art, scupltures, bespoke technology and running events.
+A lot of my career I have also worked in community projects and education projects, working with all age groups from preschool through to people living in care homes.
+The move into writing software has been a gradual process as my interests moved to projects that required custom firmware and software.
+As I explored writing it myself I found that I had a talent for it, and as I got better, a real love for the pace and possibilities of coding emerged.

+I would like to work for a company that is passionate about how technology can bring about change and make a difference.
+With my track record in delivering ambitious projects, and my recent skills from attending [Makers Academy](https://makers.tech/) I would bring my expertise in coding, my innovative and creative approach and my experience in leading teams and working with external stakeholders to add value to your team, create products that make a difference and ensure projects I am part of are succesfully completed.

+## Things I am proud of
 * Brings 19 years of experience as a freelance creative working with communities, businesses, voluntary organisations and private clients, developing technologies and driving innovation in music and art
-* Completed Makers Software Development Bootcamp in 2022
+* Completed [Makers](https://makers.tech/) Software Development Bootcamp in 2022
-* Developed software for interactive public music and art projects, winning Spaced-Out Music Challenge at MusicTech Festival 2018 in Stockholm for a device for the sonification of data (award sponsored by the Swedish National Space Agency and European Space Agency Hackathon)
+* Developed software for interactive public music and art projects, [winning Spaced-Out Music Challenge](https://gawainhewitt.co.uk/technology#/tsdt) at MusicTech Festival 2018 in Stockholm for a device for the sonification of data (award sponsored by the Swedish National Space Agency and European Space Agency Hackathon)
-* A pioneer of musical technology; developing DMLab project - bringing accessible instruments including guitar, musical gloves and conducting baton together with disabled musicians
+* A pioneer of musical technology; developing [DMLab project](https://gawainhewitt.co.uk/technology#/accessible-musical-instruments) - bringing accessible instruments including guitar, musical gloves and conducting baton together with disabled musicians
-* Lead artist for Sound Young Minds, a City of London Sinfonia project - winning Royal Philharmonic Impact Award in 2020, co-composing music with youth accessing mental health services
+* Lead artist for [Sound Young Minds](https://cityoflondonsinfonia.co.uk/wellbeing/wellbeing-projects/), a City of London Sinfonia project - winning [Royal Philharmonic Impact Award](https://cityoflondonsinfonia.wordpress.com/2020/11/19/city-of-london-sinfonia-wins-rps-impact-award-for-sound-young-minds/) in 2020, co-composing music with youth accessing mental health services
-* Acted as director and licence holder for Greenbelt Festival, managing stakeholder relationships and overseeing £2M festival budget
+* Acted as director and licence holder for [Greenbelt Festival](https://www.greenbelt.org.uk/), managing stakeholder relationships and overseeing £2M festival budget

-## Projects
+## Pick of my projects

 | Name                         | Description       | Tech/tools        |
 | ---------------------------- | ----------------- | ----------------- |